zaobao/shufenet/README.md

 RUNNING SHUFENET
 ================
-The directory you download files into is also the run directory.
+The directory you download files into is also the run directory when built from source.

 To login:
   sudo shufenet {username} {password} [devicename]